NPellet/lambda-wrappers/README.md

 // or
 // ... other static methods
 ```
-If you set an output type with `setTsOutputType`, typescript will enforce static type safety in your response.
+If you set an output type with `setTsOutputType`, typescript will enforce static type safety in your response and you must conform to it.

 If you set an output schema with `setOutputSchema`, javascript will validate your payload.
 If the payload does not validate, an HTTPError 422 will be sent to the upstream caller, in order to protect it from failing further.

-To response with an Error, use the static constructor methods on `HTTPError`, which take an Error or a string in their static constructor methods.
+To reply with a managed Error, use the static constructor methods on `HTTPError`, which take an Error or a string in their static constructor methods.

 ```typescript
 return HTTPError.BAD_REQUEST(error);
 // or